davidVillarreal03/PWA-TextEditor/README.md

 ## Installation

-User must git clone this repo into vs code and open an intergrated terminal followed by entering the command scripts: npm i, npm run dev and npm run build.
+User must git clone this repo into vs code and open an intergrated terminal followed by entering the command scripts: npm i, npm run start and open their browser to http://localhost:3000 to view and use the application.

+They will also be able to see a link that will install to their interface

 ## Usage